We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cotton is a naturally breathable fabric.
 Heat and sweat won’t get trapped against your chest with cotton.
 There’s a downside to it, though: Cotton takes a long time to dry.

 Try a thin, non-padded mesh bra.
 This material may be synthetic, but it won’t trap moisture.
-When your boobs catch a nice breeze, sweat will evaporate instead of dripping down your stomach.
+When your breasts catch a nice breeze, sweat will evaporate instead of dripping down your stomach.

 A great sports bra isn’t just for the gym!
 Traditional sports bras may be too thick for women who sweat a lot, so make sure you have something in a breathable or moisture-wicking fabric.
 FITTIN’s sweat-wicking racerback sports bra is a popular choice.

-Bra companies have wised up to boob sweat and are coming out with some great new sweat-wicking options.
+Bra companies have wised up to breast sweat and are coming out with some great new sweat-wicking options.
 Consider something like the X-Temp unlined wire-free convertible bra from Hanes.

 Remember that air is your ally in the war against sweat.
 Tight clothes trap heat and moisture.
 Plus, tight clothes mean more sweat stains and wet spots.
 Loose, breathable fabrics like cotton and linen will up the airflow and hide the sweat.